Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   **--only-this-node**                    Only affect this node

+  **--fix-app-paths**                     Rewrite /app and /app/app paths in stackato.yml and manifest.yml

   **--manual**                            Only import/export roles specified on the command line

   **--force**                             Force import/export of specified roles even if they are not enabled